speezepearson/pandoc_claims/README.markdown

 # Examples

-The following examples use `verify-claims.py` as a Pandoc filter at the command line:
+Wrap any claim you make in a link, give that link the class `claim`, and specify a shell command to run to verify the claim.
+Then use `verify-claims.py` as a Pandoc filter at the command line:

         $ pandoc --filter=./verify-claims.py README.markdown -o README.html